aurasphere/aurasphere/README.md

 I'm Donato, and this is your daily fortune:

-> 🥠 The road to riches is paved with homework.
+> 🥠 Help!
+I am being held prisoner in a fortune cookie factory.

-Last update: Tue May  6 05:10:17 2025
+Last update: Wed May  7 05:10:04 2025

 ### Let's play! 🎮